-All are invited to join in each time on "Let us be forgiving."
+And so, all are invited to join in each time on "Let us be forgiving."

 For words of hurt,

 For kind words not said,

 For pettiness and hasty judgment,

 Let us be forgiving.

 For impatience and arrogance, For disrespect and hypocrisy, Let us be forgiving.